Sneak Preview: Cooking Stocking Stuffers lists ten of my favorite kitchen tools (mostly) under $10 for a Christmas

 7. Stainless Steel Whip or a Nylon Whisk

 If you don’t have a little whisk or whip in your life, you don’t know what you’re missing.
 They work better than a fork or a large whisk for mixing ingredients in small bowls or cups.

-The nylon whisk is designed for skillets with non-stick coatings, of which I am a fan.
+Nylon whisks are perfect for skillets with non-stick coatings, of which I am a fan.
 I also like them when mixing in a glass or metal bowl because they are quiet.
-The plastic coating makes them good for mixing pancake or waffle batter on weekends when everybody else is still asleep.
+The plastic coating makes them suitable for mixing pancake or waffle batter on weekends when everybody else is still asleep.

 If you dislike scrubbing cookie sheets as much as I do, you need silicone mats in your kitchen.

 Reasons why I own lots of silicone mats:

 - Instead of using your countertop or a cutting board, use a silicone mat to roll out dough.
 Less flour is required to prevent sticking.
 For clean-up, see #3 below.

 - Line baking sheets with mats to keep pans shiny and skip the greasing step when baking cookies or rolls.
 Saves you from buying so much parchment paper or foil to line your pans.